Rothamsted/knetminer-backend/rres-endpoints/README.md

    the URIs in the OXL (typically, because the URI addition is included in the Mini workflow that generated the pipeline), you can skip this step by placing the URI-equipped OXL onto the path that the next step expects as input (`$KNET_DATASET_TARGET/knowledge-graph-uris.oxl`).
+1. [dataset-metadata](endpoint-steps/create-dataset-metadata.sh): this invokes the [OXL metadata descriptor tool][10] to produce a schema.org-compatible RDF file, which describes the OXL as a whole.
 1. [rdf-export](endpoint-steps/rdf-export.sh): this exports the OXL to RDF, using the [OXL/RDF exporter][10].

 1. [tdb-load](endpoint-steps/tdb-load.sh): this takes the Knetminer's RDF produced at the previous step and uses the